mohitgusain8671/SQL-Practice-Scripts/README.md

 ### Performance Optimization

 - `20.
 Indexes.md` - Database indexing strategies and optimization
 - `21.
-Execution Plan.sql` - How SQL Execue Queries and how can we view execution plan of database
+Execution Plan.sql` - How SQL Execute Queries and how can we view execution plan of database
 - `22.
 Partitions.sql` - Partitioning the database table for better performance
+- `23.
+SQL Performance Tips.md` - Comprehensive guide to SQL performance optimization and best practices

 ## Database Schema